floofnoodlecode/fansort-demo/README.md

 and paste the copied URL into the first input box (*Root URL*)

 **Step 5**: The app has generated the URL for your repo in the bottom text field.
-It should look something like `https://floofnoodlecode.github.io/fansort/#/index/m8Q0jWF9Wk5-flpefn5KTmpyfkoq45q0xLzi_KIS3ZTU3HymJbmJmXkA?EOL=`.
+It should look something like https://floofnoodlecode.github.io/fansort/#/index/m8Q0jWF9Wk5-flpefn5KTmpyfkoq45q0xLzi_KIS3ZTU3HymJbmJmXkA?EOL=.

-**Step 6**: Go to that URL.
+**Step 6**: Go to your URL.
 It currently shows an empty page, since we still haven't added any itemlists.

 Now that we have a fansort link, the changes that we will make in the repo will show up in the app (although it might take a few minutes).
 Remember that if you want to visualize the changes after every step, you will need to **commit and push** the changes to your repo and **refresh the app page**.
-You could also work locally by using any basic development server.
+You could also work locally by using a basic development server.
 This is explained in the [Local development](#local-development) section.

 ## Creating the itemlist
 We will finally create the itemlist and add a few items to it.
 The items will be text only.
 In the next section we will add thumbnails for our items.

-**Step 1**: Since a repository can contain multiple itemlists, it is a good idea to group into a common folder.
+**Step 1**: Since a repository can contain multiple itemlists, it is a good idea to group them into a common folder.
 Create a folder named `lists` into the root of your repo.

 **Step 2**: Inside the `lists` folder, create the folder in which the itemlist will reside.